Indian Reservation (The Lament of the Cherokee Reservation Indian): Other versions

 Billy ThunderKloud & the Chieftones recorded the song in 1976 for Polydor Records, taking their version to number 74 on Hot Country Songs.

+The Kentucky soul group New Birth recorded a new version of this song called "African Cry" in 1972, with the lyrics changed to reflect the African-American experience.

 A disco version was recorded by the German band Orlando Riva Sound in 1979.
 It was a national chart success, reaching number 7 and staying five weeks in the German Top 10.

 The English punk band 999 released their version on November 14, 1981, on the Albion Ion label, and it reached number 51 in the UK chart.

 The American hardcore punk band Ill Repute released a version titled "Cherokee Nation" on their 1984 album "What Happens Next?"

 Indigenous electronic music group the Halluci Nation has sampled the song on several occasions.

 Native American Country artist Buddy Red Bow covered the song for his self titled album.